apache/flink/docs/apis/table.md

 // create a TableSink
 TableSink sink = new CsvTableSink("/path/to/file", fieldDelim = "|");
-// add a TableSink to emit the result Table result.toSink(sink);
+// write the result Table to the TableSink result.writeToSink(sink);

 // execute the program
 env.execute();